CodewithRajDeep/connect-complete-chat-app/README.md

 an iOS or text message on an iPhone or Android device from a friend, an email from a co-worker on Microsoft or Gmail, a team chat in a Slack or Microsoft Teams workspace, or even instant messaging through social media.
 These messaging and real-time chat applications play an important role in how the world interacts today, due to their immediacy and vast capabilities.

+## Field where it can be implemented:
+1. Team Meeting,
+2. Increment in DevOps practices by 40%.
+3. Members communication.
+4. Buisness

+## How to start: